Meg's Escapades

 Overhead shot of golden-baked eggs Benedict casserole in a white Emile Henry baking dish, topped with creamy hollandaise and green onions.

-Eggs Benedict Casserole (Make-Ahead Brunch Favorite!)
+Eggs Benedict Casserole (Easy Make Ahead Brunch Recipe)

 Overhead shot of golden-baked eggs Benedict casserole in a white Emile Henry baking dish, topped with creamy hollandaise and green onions.